Portugal in Europe Research and Innovation Network (PERIN) and Horizon Europe

 Around 30 countries and 300 cities are involved.

-Destination #2: Enabling an operational, open and FAIR EOSC
+INFRA-EOSC: Enabling an operational, open and FAIR EOSC ecosystem.

-Destination #3: RI services to support health research, accelerate
+INFRA-SERV: RI services to support health research, accelerate the

 methods and advanced digital solutions.

-Destination #5: Network connectivity - enabler for collaboration
+INFRA-NET: Network connectivity - enabler for collaboration without

 Widening Participation and Strengthening the European Research Area